 We utilize a sourcing strategy that emphasizes global procurement of materials and product manufacturing in lower cost regions.
 We rely upon third-party contract manufacturers, with facilities in Canada, Mexico, Thailand and the United States, to manufacture, support and ship our products, and therefore are exposed to risks associated with their businesses, financial condition and the geographies in which they operate.
 We also rely upon these contract manufacturers and other third parties to perform design and prototype development, component procurement, full production, final assembly, testing and distribution operations.
-Our manufacturers procure components necessary for assembly and manufacturers' activity is based on our specifications, approved vendor lists, bills of materials and testing and quality standards.
-Our manufacturers and suppliers to manage material, quality, cost and delivery times, and we continually evaluate their services to ensure performance on a reliable and cost-effective basis.
+Our manufacturers procure components necessary for assembly and manufacture of our products based on our specifications, approved vendor lists, bills of materials and testing and quality standards.
+Our manufacturers' activity is based on rolling forecasts that we provide to them to estimate demand for our products.
+We work closely with our manufacturers and suppliers to manage material, quality, cost and delivery times, and we continually evaluate their services to ensure performance on a reliable and cost-effective basis.